ibm-cloud-docs/Cloudant/api/creating_views.md

 -	values
 -	rereduce

-A description of the reduce functions follows below.
+A description of the reduce functions is shown in the following example.

 _Example of a reduce function:_